TDK Mediactive: History

-Afterwards, Take-Two rebranded TDK Mediactive, Inc. as Take-Two Licensing, Inc. and received all their licenses except for the Shrek license, which was fully obtained Activision after they signed a new deal with DreamWorks, with Activision terminating its previous existing licensing agreement they previously had with TDK for Shrek 2 games.
+Afterwards, Take-Two rebranded TDK Mediactive, Inc. as Take-Two Licensing, Inc. and received all its licenses except for the Shrek license, which was fully obtained Activision after it signed a new deal with DreamWorks, with Activision terminating its previous existing licensing agreement it previously had with TDK for Shrek 2 games.

+On February 11, 2004, Take-Two announced a licensing agreement with Cartoon Network to publish video games based on Cartoon Network shows, with Codename: Kids Next Door – Operation: V.I.D.E.O.G.A.M.E. being the first under the deal.

 On January 25, 2005, Take-Two Interactive announced the opening of publishing label 2K Games, into which Take-Two Licensing was folded.